ApopheniaPays/dextassistant/README.md

 development and bugfixes for DEXTools-based functionality will cease, with the project moving to a new name and repo.
 The current version of the script already includes update alerts (in the form of a link in the footer when an update is available) and this will give you one-click migration to the new script and repo after the next version is posted and it's ready to migrate.
+The features in the next posted version will continue to work for as long as th DEXTools.io UI doesn't change enough to break them.

 # DISCLAIMER